Selma-Bajramovic/Selma-Bajramovic/README.md

   interests: ["Full-Stack Development", "Artificial Intelligence", "Clean Code"],
   hobbies: ["Gym", "Reading"],
   currently: "Focused on building full-stack apps with .NET and Angular",
-  quote: "Code is like humor.
-When you have to explain it, it’s bad."
+  quote: "Clean code always looks like it was written by someone who cares."
 };